Azure/amqpnetlite/docs/articles/serialization.md

 | IDictionary | map |
 | Enum | the underlying type, e.g. int |
 | `Nullable<T>` | null or the supported type T |
-* decimal is not supported
+* decimal is supported only for protocol passthrough.

 ## AmqpContract